 What’s all that mean?
 Accountability.
 Your portfolio manager here is accountable for his actions or lack thereof – if for no other reason than nearly all of his own money is being invested exactly the same way as yours.
 We’re all in it together.
 Plus, as an investor in our portfolios you get complete 24/7 transparency, total account security, three levels of insurance, lower fees, lower taxes, and the ability to customize your portfolio in several key ways.
 What’s not to like?

-Our firm is a fiduciary and an independent Registered Investment Adviser regulated by the states of Florida, Texas and California.
+Our firm is a fiduciary and an independent Registered Investment Adviser regulated by the states of Florida, Texas, California, North Carolina and Pennsylvania.
 Both federal and state law require that as a fiduciary, we must act solely in the best interest of our clients – even if that interest is in conflict with our own financial interests.